Alcohol and DUI Treatment Programs

 State law (O.C.G.A.
 Section 40-5-83) has authorized certain fees for assessment, intervention and administrative costs, but DHS may set student fees for materials.
 Before certification, the clinic must agree in writing to submit reports as DHS requires and to allow examination and audit of its books, records and financial statements.

 The local county board of health or another government agency may set up a new clinic in an area not already served by a private facility, and the Georgia Department of Corrections may also conduct programs in its facilities.
 You should report any or all complaints about a public or private DUI, Alcohol or Drug Use Risk Reduction Program to DHS, which has primary jurisdiction over these clinics.
 In addition, if your complaint involves a consumer incident or a business practice followed by a particular program, under the Georgia Fair Business Practices Act [O.C.G.A.
-Section 10-1-393(b)(28)] you should also relate your concerns to the Governor's Office of Consumer Protection.
+Section 10-1-393(b)(28)] you should also relate your concerns to the Georgia Department of Law's Consumer Protection Unit.